Algorithm Design: A Fairness-Accuracy Frontier: Proofs and Supporting Materials for Section

 \subsection{Characterization of the Feasible Set}

 \begin{lemma} $\mathcal{E}_X$ is a closed and convex polygon. \end{lemma}

-\begin{proof}Given algorithm $a$, we slightly abuse notation to let $a(x)$ denote the probability of choosing decision $d=1$ at covariate vector $x$.
+\begin{proof}Given a (randomized) algorithm $a$, we slightly abuse notation and let $a(x)$ denote the probability of choosing decision $d=1$ at covariate vector $x$.
 We further let $x_{y,g}$ denote the conditional probability that $Y = y$ and $G = g$ given $X = x$.
 Finally, let $p_x$ denote the probability of $X = x$.
 Then the group errors can be written as follows:

-where $p_g$ is the prior probability that $G = g$.
-The set of all feasible errors is given by